devmiek/tencent-cloud-sdk-python/README.md

 For more ways to use Tencent Cloud SDK for Python, see our online documentation.
 Thank you!

+## To Do
+The next things we need to accomplish are:

+- [ ] Write and publish component package coding conventions.
+- [ ] Add more component packs to support active Tencent Cloud products.

 ## Other
 If you encounter any problems during use, you are welcome to navigate to the [Issues](https://github.com/nobody-night/tencent-cloud-sdk-python/issues) page to submit and we will be happy to assist you with the problem.